 Just like most other states, Utah’s hot springs are divided into two types distinct types: primitive hot springs and hot spring resorts.
-Though both types have major differences, either variety of hot spring is sure to make for a unforgettable experience soaking in geothermally heated mineral water.
+Though both types have major differences, either variety of hot springs is sure to make for an unforgettable experience soaking in geothermally heated mineral water.

 Primitive Hot Springs in UT

 Primitive hot springs make up the majority of the hot springs located in Utah.
 Primitive hot springs are characterized by simplicity.
 Instead of luxurious accommodations and facilities, primitive hot springs generally focus on a deep connection to nature facilitated by undeveloped sites and beautiful locations.

 Take, for example, Baker Hot Springs in Juab, Utah.
 It’s located on public land and there are no amenities, so this primitive hot spring is free to access and provides an almost unparalleled opportunity for a healing soak amid Utah’s natural beauty.